Whitstable

-Whitstable (/ˈwɪtstəbəl/) is a town on the north coast of Kent, England, at the convergence of the Swale and the Greater Thames Estuary, 5 mi north of Canterbury and 2 mi west of Herne Bay.
+Whitstable (/ˈwɪtstəbəl/) is a town in the Canterbury district, on the north coast of Kent, England, at the convergence of the Swale and the Greater Thames Estuary, 5 mi north of Canterbury and 2 mi west of Herne Bay.
+In 2021 it had a population of 32,196.

 The town, formerly known as Whitstable-on-Sea, was famous for oysters, collected from beds beyond the low water mark from Roman times until the mid-20th century.
 The annual Whitstable Oyster Festival takes place during the summer.

 In 1830, the Canterbury and Whitstable Railway, one of the earliest passenger services, opened.
 In 1832, the company built a harbour and extended the line to handle coal and other bulk cargos for the City of Canterbury.
 The railway has closed, but the harbour still plays an important role in the town's economy.
 The railway route is now a cycle path which leads to Canterbury.

 History

 Archaeological finds indicate that the Whitstable area was inhabited during the Palaeolithic era, the Bronze Age and the Iron Age.
 Oysters were harvested in the area in Roman times.
 The remains of a Roman building have been found in the centre of the town.
 Charters indicate that there were Saxon settlements where salt production and coastal trade occurred.
 In the 19th century, extensive finds of Roman pottery were found in the sea around Whitstable during oyster dredging, and an offshore rock near the town has been associated with Caunos, an island mentioned by Ptolemy.

 The town was recorded in the Domesday Book of 1086, under the name Witenestaple, meaning "the meeting place of the white post", a reference to a local landmark.
 At that time, Witenestaple was the administrative centre of the hundred of Witenestaple which stretched from the coast to the village of Blean, 3 km north of Canterbury.
 In addition to Witenestaple, the hundred contained three manors at Seasalter, Northwood and Swalecliffe.
 Whitstable hundred was located within the Lathe of St Augustine.

 The Seasalter and Swalecliffe manors were owned by the church, and the manor at Northwood was run by a noble family on behalf of the king.
 Fisheries were located at the Seasalter manor, saltworks were at the Northwood manor, and pigs were farmed at the forest in Blean.
 By 1226, the name of the area had evolved into Whitstaple.
 Saltworks were opened at the Seasalter manor around the turn of the 14th century, and a sea wall was built there in 1325 to prevent coastal flooding.
 The history and development of the town has determined and been determined by the shape and location of the coast which has changed over recorded history due to natural events and human interventions.

 By the late middle ages Whitstable had become a centre of Thames Estuary fishing, including for oysters, and was connected by road to Chestfield where archaeological finds evidence seafood consumption, as well as the Forest of Blean.